MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 1. These columns must have be of the same data type as the training data.
 Type casting is not possible.

-###  Serializing Python models

-While R models are automatically serialized for realtime services, in Python you must manually serialize the model before deploying a realtime service.
-Use the [rx_serialize_model function](../../python-reference/revoscalepy/rx-serialize-model.md) from the [revoscalepy package](../../python-reference/revoscalepy/revoscalepy-package.md) installed with Machine Learning Server.
-Other serialization functions are not supported.

->[!Note]
->To learn about **R realtime services** and the supported functions in R, see [this article](../how-to-deploy-web-service-publish-manage-in-r.md#realtime).

 <a name="publishService"></a>

 ## Deploy web services